KEYFIAI/KIPS/KIPS/kip-0.md

 It is highly recommended that a single KIP contain a single key proposal or new idea.
 The more focused the KIP, the more successful it is likely to be.

-An KIP must meet certain minimum criteria.
+A KIP must meet certain minimum criteria.
 It must be a clear and complete description of the proposed enhancement.
 The enhancement must represent a net improvement.

 ## KIP Work Flow